Here are five simple steps to take on your journey to reach your retirement goals.

 It affects your retirement income by increasing the future costs of goods and services, which reduces the purchasing power of every dollar you spend.
 So, on average every $1 you spend this year will require you to spend $1.02 - $1.03 next year for the same purchase.

-It is important to structure your accounts, so your savings grow by more than inflation on an annual basis.
-This will protect your purchasing power until and throughout retirement.
+It is important to consider structuring your accounts, so your savings grow by more than inflation on an annual basis.
+This will help protect your purchasing power until and throughout retirement.
 Even a low inflation rate can still have a significant impact on your money.

 Along with inflation increasing the amount you spend annually this creep can also contribute to increasing annual spending.
 It happens gradually over extended periods of time which makes it hard for people to notice.
 This can be dangerous and it’s a major reason why retirement plans get delayed or the dollars needed to retire grows substantially.